-I want to start with a first look how the solution should look like.
+I want to start with a first look at how the solution should look like.
 The following picture shows the described layout on a big and on a small screen:

 Let’s discuss several approaches that we can use to create this behavior.